wangjinsheng/zookeeper-console/src/main/resources/doc/doc_en.md

 - Then cd /zookeeper-console.
 - Run Maven command `mvn package` and zookeeper-console.jar will be found in the fold `/target`,use `java -jar zookeeper-console.jar` to run it.

+**The default server port of the embedded tomcat server is 9091,access http://localhost:9091/ to enter the operation page.**

 ## usage
 - 1、Add one zookeeper row.